 The door opened.
 People rushed in, perhaps three of them.
 Akalya had stepped back into her place of concealment and could not see around the door to be sure whether there were more, but those she could see immediately turned and saw her.
 They had clearly known of her presence.
 There was no choice.
 She would have to escape quickly and come back for the others another time.
 Hoping against her own doubts that the dampener effect was not a feature of the room rather than something inflicted on the individuals within, she let go of her charges both physically and mentally and shifted out.
 One of the Memlekel tried to physically grab her, but she faded to elsewhere as his hands reached around her.
 Even in the twilight world of mid-shift, Akalya felt relief that the shift had worked, albeit a little more slowly than usual.There had not been time to assess very much about her would-be captors.
 Though they wore no insignia, they had been dressed identically in black cargo trousers and T-shirts, so perhaps it was meant to be a uniform of sorts after all.
 The one who had reached for her had dark hair like her own, but wore dark sunglasses so that she had been unable to see his eyes.
 He had been a little taller than her and she had sensed... something.
 She wasn't sure what.
 She only knew that she was glad that she had shifted before he had been able to touch her.

 [Continued in Time Shifters by Shanna Lauffey]

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ShannaLauffeyWrite a Review